 Taxation of Foreign Pensions as an Expat

 Any source of foreign income will have to be reported to the IRS, including pension payments made from an overseas account or organization.
-In fact, the considerations for foreign pensions are among the most complicated an expat may have to deal with; for instance, foreign pensions are considered “unearned” income under IRS rules – meaning that they do not qualify for special treatment under the foreign earned income exclusion – but they may be eligible for the Foreign Tax Credit.
+In fact, the considerations for foreign pensions are among the most complicated an expat may have to deal with; for instance, foreign pensions are considered “unearned” income under IRS rules – meaning that they do not qualify for special treatment under the foreign earned income exclusion – but they may be eligible for the foreign tax credit.

 Another key consideration is the effect of tax treaties.
 The U.S. maintains tax agreements with a number of countries around the world, any of which can affect how a foreign pension plan is taxed.
 Properly filing the necessary paperwork related to your pension will require that you know whether the country where you reside has such an agreement with the U.S. and how that agreement might alter the taxation of your pension.
 Typically, the IRS will tax your foreign pension plan twice (when the funds enter the account and when they are paid out) but this may not be the case if a tax treaty is in place.

-Experienced International Tax Experts Available for Consultation
+Call Our Experienced International Tax Experts for a Consultation

 To have the tax CPAs for American expatriates at US Tax Help assist you in reporting your foreign pension, call us today at (541) 362-9127.